maialenz/WetPaws/README.md

 The needs of the user is to find a person to look after their family dog the same way they would, during a short or long period of time because they are not able to do so.

 As the recent pandemic has forced many of us to be confined to our homes when it comes to work, sickness, etc, many of us have found ourselves having less time than before when it comes to give the attention that our loved dogs need.
-This has created a need to find someone to help us giving our dogs some normality and extra exercice on these times that are also stressful for our pets.
-Some dogs have become extra sensitive and emotional, or extra hyper with extra need for longer walks.
+This has created a need to find someone to help us giving our dogs some normality and extra exercice at these times that are also stressful for our pets.
+Some dogs have become extra sensitive, emotional, or extra hyper with extra need for longer walks.

 - #### Technical capabilities